bitovi/hatchify/docs/koa/hatchedKoa.everything.md

 ## findOne

-> 🛑 Why Parsed in ParsedUrlQuery ... this is present many places
-> 🛑 is the id optional?

 `hatchedKoa.everything[schemaName].findOne(querystring: string, id: Identifier) => Promise<JSONAPIDocument>` search
 for a single instance.
 Returns the first instance found, or null if none can be found.